 - KC Film Fest: Kansas City’s contribution to entertainment through film is still underappreciated.
 Even for us locals, we’re mostly unaware of the great stories being told in Kansas City and by Kansas City natives.
 KC Film fest is a chance to see more than 100 films by local creators.
-This Kansas City event is hosted at the Cinemark on the Plaza, which means you’ll be surrounded by some of the best restaurants in Kansas City.

 - Fountain Day: We go by many names here — Paris of the Plains, Chiefs Kingdom, Barbecue Capitol of the World.
 But one of Kansas City’s best known monikers is the City of Fountains.
 KC Parks and Rec celebrates the beginning of fountain season with a small festival in mid-April.

 - Art Course at the Nelson-Atkins: This artist-designed mini-golf course operates every year from April 1 through October 23.
 Mini golfers can play the course’s nine holes in the Donald J. Hall Sculpture Park.